-This map includes walking casualties as well, but the vast majority (over 80%) are cycling casualties.
+This map includes walking casualties as well, but the vast majority (maybe 80%) are cycling casualties.
 The map is taken from the Bikedata Collisions tool, which displays STATS19 data.
 (There were no fatalities on this stretch of Cowley Rd in this period, but there were two further out but inside the ring road and one in 2004 just before this dataset starts.
 Given the number of collisions happening, it's only a matter of time before the next one.)

 One scary thing about this map is the red text in the bottom left: "Zoom in to show all collision markers - only a selection are shown due to the volume".
 If we do that, we can see even more collisions (click on the maps for larger versions).

 On top of this there will have been a large number of minor injuries and collisions — anything not reported to the police — and an even larger number of near-misses, some of which may have caused significant distress (assault rather than battery).
 And there's the invisible problem of people not being injured on Cowley Rd because it's so hostile they won't cycle there at all.
 That includes many fit but less confident adults, not just children, parents with children, and frailer and slower adults.